hgrandy94/pbi-embedded-demo/README.md

 # Power BI Embedded Demo

+For an explanation of Power BI Embedded, visit pbi_embedded_overview.md or the following webpage: https://hgrandy94.github.io/pbi-embedded-demo/

 A Python Flask web application that demonstrates embedding Power BI reports using the **App Owns Data** (embed for your customers) pattern.
 End users interact with fully interactive Power BI reports inside your app — no Power BI license required for them.

 ### Built with